And suddenly I realized: today, this moment, these circumstances, this time and place, this is as good as it gets.

 You are trying to potty train your son today and it’s not exactly a walk in the park.

-Your daughter, though sweet and charming, is a true challenge to nurture and train.
+Your strong-willed child, though sweet and charming, can be a challenge to nurture and train.

 And that’s just the tip of the iceberg.